Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels: Abstract

 \section{Abstract}

 We consider the content delivery problem in a fading multi-input single-output channel with cache-aided users.
 We are interested in the scalability of the equivalent content delivery rate when the number of users, $K$, is large.
-Analytical results show that, using coded caching and wireless multicasting, without channel state information at the transmitter~(CSIT), linear scaling of the content delivery rate with respect to $K$ can be achieved in three different ways.
-First, with quasi-static fading, it can be achieved when the number of transmit antennas grows logarithmically with $K$.
+Analytical results show that, using coded caching and wireless multicasting, without channel state information at the transmitter~(CSIT), linear scaling of the content delivery rate with respect to $K$ can be achieved in some different ways.
+First, if the multicast transmission spans over $L$ independent sub-channels, e.g., in quasi-static fading if $L = 1$, and in block fading or multi-carrier systems if $L>1$, linear scaling can be obtained when the product of the number of transmit antennas and the number of sub-channels scales logarithmically with $K$.
 Second, even with a fixed number of antennas, we can achieve the linear scaling with a threshold-based user selection requiring only one-bit feedbacks from the users.
-Third, if the multicast transmission can span over multiple independent sub-channels, e.g., in block fading or multi-carrier systems, linear scaling can be obtained when the product of the number of sub-channels and the number of transmit antennas scales logarithmically with $K$.
 When CSIT is available, we propose a mixed strategy that combines spatial multiplexing and multicasting.
 Numerical results show that, by optimizing the power split between spatial multiplexing and multicasting, we can achieve a significant gain of the content delivery rate with moderate cache size.